Electives

 Course Overview

-Students will develop their visualisation and design skills through with a focus on the Industrial and/or Environmental Design Fields.
+Students will develop their visualisation and design skills with a focus on the Objects-Industrial and the Environments-Environmental Design Fields in their studies.
 The ideation and visualisation of ideas and observational drawing are the basis for researching and developing designs solutions either in two-dimensional and or three-dimensional formats.
 Students use design knowledge, understanding and skills to communicate ideas and information with a specific purpose for product design or designed space.
 Design process and thinking strategies will be used to generate ideas, develop and refine designs for industry or environment.
 The drawing methods in this study design can to be used for observation, visualisation and presentation.
 They can be manually or digitally produced with a range of materials and media and used to show industrial or environmental concepts.

 What Will Students Learn?